rdas22/HackerRank_CppSolutions/README.md

-# HackerRank_Solutions
+# HackerRank_CppSolutions
-This repository will hold the solutions of HackerRank problems.
+This repository will hold the solutions of HackerRank C++ problems.